 The wall will usually have mechanical fasteners (nails, screws, etc.) that attach the foam insulation to the substrate and is why this type of WRB is used (self healing properties).

-Not all EIFS claddings call for an adhesive, sometimes the foam is mechanically fastened to the wall and an adhesive is not needed.
+Not all EIFS cladding calls for an adhesive to be applied, sometimes the foam is mechanically fastened to the wall and an adhesive is not needed.

 A good rule of thumb regarding R Value is that for every 1" of foam (thickness) it equates to roughly an R-4 rating.

-The foam board is usually made from an eps type of foam and can have grooves on the back side that run vertically (up and down) to allow water to drain if it is ever present in the system.
+The foam board is usually made from an EPS type of foam but can vary based on manufacturer and can have grooves on the back side that run vertically (up and down) to allow water to drain if it is ever present in the system.

 Not all foam will have grooves on the backside though, just something worth noting.